sebastian4/refracto/readme.md

   <ls command> | rfro ls

-to make the project's user folder:

-  rfro init

-to reset the project's user folder:
+to reset the project's user folder to default state:

   rfro reset